HMS Conway (1814): Royal Navy

 At the time Lord Cochrane, commander of the insurgent Chilean Navy in the fight for Chile's independence form Spain, was blockading the Spanish-held ports.
 On 18 February, Captain Hall was at Lima visiting the Viceroy, General de la Serna, and his immediate predecessor, the deposed General Pezuela.
 In Hall's absence, when two officers from Conway came on shore at Callao, the Peruvian authorities arrested them on the suspicion that the officers were spies for Cochrane.
 Hall eventually succeeded in getting his officers released.

 Conway sailed from Callao on 23 February and on the 24th Hall met with Cochrane on Cochrane's flagship San Martin.
-Conway sailed on to Valparaiso on the 28th, arriving there on 18 March.
-She sailed on to Santiago for Hall to meet with Hardy, but then returned to Valparaiso where she remained between 5 April and 26 May.
+Conway sailed on to Valparaíso on the 28th, arriving there on 18 March.
+She sailed on to Santiago for Hall to meet with Hardy, but then returned to Valparaíso where she remained between 5 April and 26 May.
 While she was there, her officers made surveys.
 They also observed a comet that remained in sight between 1 April and 8 June; the data they gathered helped Dr. Brinkley, of Dublin, compute its orbit and publish the results in 1822.

 On 26 May Conway sailed along the coast, stopping at Arica on 7 June and Ylo, both of which were almost uninhabited.
 Between 13 and 20 June, Conway was at Mollendo.
 There Hall discovered that the locals used rafts made of inflated seal skins to cross a surf that would have overturned Conways boats.

 Conway returned to Callao on 24 June and on 25 June Hall met with General San Martin, who was aboard a schooner in Callao roads.
 On 5 July, the Spanish Viceroy announced that he would abandon Lima; San Martin entered Lima on 12 July and declared Peruvian independence on 28 July.